 Specialized road bike range explained

 Specialized’s range of bicycles differs in geometry, material and function.
-As such, the model line-up caters for a diverse cycling demographic including men and women, professionals and amateurs, as well as adventure/gravel riders.
+As such, the model line-up caters for a diverse cycling demographic including men and women, professionals and amateurs, as well as adventure and gravel riders.

 Frame types include geometries specific to aero, endurance, climbing, time trial and even gravel grinding, the latter of which has recently become a popular pastime among professional road riders.

-Interestingly, when the company launched its Roubaix model, Specialized committed to gender-neutral bikes in terms of geometry, sizing, name and designs going forwards.
-Through their proprietary bike fitting company Retul, Specialized discovered that there is just as much chance of a difference in leg and torso length between two men, as there is between a man and a woman.
+Interestingly, when the company launched its Roubaix model, Specialized committed to gender-neutral bikes in terms of geometry, sizing, name and designs going forward.
+Through its proprietary bike fitting company Retul, Specialized discovered that there is just as much chance of a difference in leg and torso length between two men, as there is between a man and a woman.
 You can read more about this in our article where we answer the question, can women ride men's bikes?

 The company will simply offer a wider range of sizes in unisex models going forward, while more obviously gender-specific goods such as saddles and clothing will become available.

 Specialized’s road models are ranked from entry-level through to range-topping S-Works and are available with frames made from carbon or aluminium.
-As far as the disc/rim brake debate goes, Specialized remains a proponent of disc-brake actuation with their pro teams exclusively using the technology in races — however, rim-brake options are available on certain models as framesets only.
+As far as the disc/rim brake debate goes, Specialized remains a proponent of disc-brake actuation with its pro teams exclusively using the technology in races — however, rim-brake options are available on certain models as framesets only.